Ram-N/pynter/README.md

 ### Works only on MS Windows
 I've only tried it on Windows 10.
 Also, this is calibrated for MS Paint program.
 (Might be difficult in Mac OS or Linux.)

+**Menu**
+1b: The b is undocumented, but a very useful feature.
+It will draw the 4 border lines of the canvas.
+Useful as a debugging tool before any real drawing commences.

 **Some Observations**
 - The type of Brush style that you choose makes a big difference
 - In order to speed things up, I choose a fixed Canvas size and don't move the MS Paint window.
 This means I only have to calibrate once, and can reuse the coordinates.